Alberts Bels

-Alberts Bels, pseudonym for Jānis Cīrulis (born 1938) is a Latvian writer.
+Jānis Cīrulis (6 October 1938 – 11 June 2024), better known by the pseudonym Alberts Bels, was a Latvian writer.

 Biography

 Alberts Bels studied electrical engineering during the 1950s and also attended the Moscow Circus Art School.
-Since 1963 he has been active as a full-time writer.
+From 1963 he was active as a full-time writer.
 His first novel was published in 1967.
 His work has been described as psychologically rich fiction and several of his books have been adapted as films.
-He has also been politically active and one of his novels was censored by the Soviet authorities during the 1960s.
-He was a member of the Supreme Council of the Republic of Latvia and has been awarded the Commemorative Medal for Participants of the Barricades of 1991, an award given to those who participated in the confrontation with Soviet forces in 1991 known as The Barricades.
-He is an honorary member of the Latvian Academy of Sciences and has been awarded the Order of the Three Stars (3rd class).
+He was also politically active and one of his novels was censored by the Soviet authorities during the 1960s.
+He was a member of the Supreme Council of the Republic of Latvia and was awarded the Commemorative Medal for Participants of the Barricades of 1991, an award given to those who participated in the confrontation with Soviet forces in 1991 known as The Barricades.
+He was an honorary member of the Latvian Academy of Sciences and was awarded the Order of the Three Stars (3rd class).
+Bels died on 11 June 2024, at the age of 85.